Meatfucker/metatron3/README.md

 huggingface repo names.
 Note that the first time a model is used (such as the first run) there will be a large delay while the avernus server downloads the model.

+There is also a /clear_chat_history command to empty your users chat history

 ![](/assets/readme/llm_chat.png)

 ## /sdxl_gen: